11 Weeks Pregnant

 Frequently Asked Questions

 Q: Is my NT measurement normal?
-A: Normal < 3 mm. > 3 mm = increased risk for T21, T18, heart defects.
-Combines with blood test for risk score.
-Follow up with NIPT or amnio if needed [1].
+A: A normal measurement is under 3 mm.
+Anything above 3 mm signals increased risk for trisomy 21, trisomy 18, or heart defects, and is interpreted alongside the blood test for an overall risk score.
+Follow up with NIPT or amniocentesis if needed [1].

 Q: My hair and nails are growing fast — normal?
-A: Yes, estrogen extends anagen (growth) phase.
-Enjoy, but will revert post-delivery [2].
+A: Yes.
+Estrogen extends the anagen (growth) phase, so enjoy it — though it will revert after delivery [2].

 Q: When can I feel the baby move?
-A: First-time moms: 18-22 weeks.
-Earlier in subsequent pregnancies (16-18 wk).
-“Quickening” feels like flutters, gas, bubbles [2].
+A: First-time moms typically feel movement between 18 and 22 weeks, and earlier (around 16 to 18 weeks) in subsequent pregnancies.
+This “quickening” often feels like flutters, gas, or bubbles [2].

 For Dads

-- Be at the NT scan — combined with NIPT results, this is the “high information” moment of first trimester.
-Ask about screening vs. diagnostic; have a plan if results are unexpected.
+- Be at the NT scan — combined with the NIPT results, this is the “high information” moment of the first trimester.
+Ask about screening versus diagnostic testing, and have a plan in case the results are unexpected.

-- Be the “no pressure” partner on the half marathon or post-race decisions — running is identity.
-If she wants to defer or skip, support.
-If she wants to push, fuel the plan.
+- Be the “no pressure” partner on the half marathon or post-race decisions — running is part of her identity.
+If she wants to defer or skip, support that fully.
+If she wants to push, help fuel the plan.

-- Update the shared note app weekly — questions for next visit, to-dos, grocery items.
-Reduce mental load.
+- Update the shared note app weekly — questions for the next visit, to-dos, grocery items.
+It reduces the mental load on both of you.

-- Read The Expectant Father Ch.
-5 — second trimester preview, your role in the “easy” phase.
+- Read The Expectant Father, Chapter 5 — it previews the second trimester and your role in the “easy” phase ahead.

-- Pray for the diaphragm and respiratory system — first “breath” practice this week.
+- Pray for the diaphragm and respiratory system — the first “breath” practice happens this week.

 Sources